AntonioTrovato/GradleProject/README.md

 Using: java 17.0.10 e gradle 7.4.2

-Build the ju2jmh tool (In the Tool Root): gradle build

-New Gradle Project using Kotling language
+New Gradle Project using Kotlin language
 Make 2 subproject:
 GradleProject
 |--app (build.gradle.kts must have the right dependencies for junit 4.13.2)